Chronology of Published, Presented, and Exhibited Work

 For complete account of work, see full curriculum vitae

 "Landscape Entanglements: Toward a New Descriptive Project."
-Article co-authored with Kevin Rogan, under revision with Berkeley Planning Journal.
+Article co-authored with Kevin Rogan, forthcoming in the Berkeley Planning Journal.

 "Amsterdam Converts a Former Industrial Site into an Arts Park.
 But is it a Model for Urban Transformation?"
-Article under revision with City journal (UK).
+Article submitted to City journal (UK).

 "Scheme for a Decolonial Architecture, Manhattan."
-Graphic design submitted to The Funambulist magazine.
+Graphic design, destination to be determined.

 "Pedestrians, Public Space, and the Right to Mobility: Mexico City's Ambitious Pocket Park Plan."
-Article in progress, to be submitted to Journal of Urban Design.
+Article in progress, co-authored with David Lopez.

 Worlding Heritage: Architecture, Urban Landscape, and the Conservation Imaginary.
 Manuscript in progress.
 To be completed December 2019.